hashicorp/terraform-google-consul/modules/run-consul/README.md

 ### RPC encryption: provide TLS certificates

-To enable RPC encryption, you need to provide the paths to the CA and signing keys ([here is a tutorial on generating these keys](http://russellsimpkins.blogspot.com/2015/10/consul-adding-tls-using-self-signed.html)).
-You can specify these paths in a Consul configuration file (e.g. `encryption.json`) in the Consul config dir (default location:
+To enable RPC encryption, you need to provide the paths to the CA and signing keys.
+Since you're already using Terraform, it's probably easiest to use the [TLS Provider](https://www.terraform.io/docs/providers/tls/index.html) to generate your own certificates.
+You can find a good working example in the [private-tls-cert module](https://github.com/hashicorp/terraform-google-vault/tree/master/modules/private-tls-cert) within the [terraform-google-vault repo](https://github.com/hashicorp/terraform-google-vault).
+You can pass the `--enable-rpc-encryption`, `--ca-file-path`, `--cert-file-path`, and `--key-file-path` parameters to `run-consul` to have this script automatically generate the RPC encryption settings in `default.json` in the Consul config dir.
+Please note that this **does not** set `"verify_server_hostname": true`.
+Check the documentation of the [verify_server_hostname field](https://www.consul.io/docs/agent/options.html#verify_server_hostname) to understand the implications of this.

-`/opt/consul/config`):
+Alternatively, you can specify these paths in a Consul configuration file (e.g. `encryption.json`) in the Consul config dir (default location: `/opt/consul/config`):

 ```json
 {